-When you enter into a franchise agreement, you will typically be agreeing to pay the franchisor certain one-time and ongoing fees.
+When you enter into a franchise agreement as a franchisee, you will typically be agreeing to pay the franchisor a variety of one-time and ongoing fees.

 1. Franchise Fee

 The Franchise Fee (also called the “initial franchise fee”) is the one-time payment made by a franchisee to the franchisor for joining the franchise system, usually upon signing the Franchise Agreement.
 It is typically a flat payment as opposed to a percentage royalty, and is used by franchisors to offset the franchisor’s franchisee start-up costs, marketing for franchisees, and other corporate expenses.

 The franchise fee can be any amount above $500 and is generally in the range of $10,000 to $50,000, though the most popular franchises can be much higher.